 STATEMENT OF FAITH

-We’re pleased that our congregation shares the great doctrines of the Church through the ages with other Christian groups.
+We are pleased that our congregation shares the great doctrines of the Church through the ages with other Christian groups.
 We do not see ourselves as an isolated church holding truths unrecognized or not practiced by the great majority of Christendom.
 In fact, we believe we hold the most universal truths of the church as taught in sacred scriptures.
-We’re a “Restoration” church; that is, we are part of a movement that began in the 1800s whose aim was to restore to the church the simplicity and holiness taught in the New Covenant scriptures.
-Our goals are to “restore” and “unite” – to restore in our practice the principles of New Testament truth and to seek unity with all Christians on the basis of our common salvation.
+We are a "Restoration church"; that is, we are part of a movement that began in the 1800s whose aim was to restore to the church the simplicity and holiness taught in the New Covenant scriptures.
+Our goals are to restore and unite, to restore in our practice the principles of New Testament truth and to seek unity with all Christians on the basis of our common salvation.

 We believe in the gospel of Jesus Christ, the story of salvation offered by God on the basis of Jesus' atoning death on the cross (Matthew 28:19-20).
 Through faith in Christ, we're saved to bear his name and do his good work in the world.